Machine-Learning-in-Structure-formation/NLSFML/README.md

 # 0 - Machine learning in non linear structure formation
 Machine learning methods in investigating the Halo Dark matter formation.
+Full description of project in the termpaper report: [Reprot part1]()
 # 1 - Data Access

 For our porpuse for analyzing the conditions and features of particles which end up into a halo dark matter at z = 0, we needed the data of particles in different snapshots.
 Also we needed a unique ID for all the particles during the whole run, which would let us to trace back particles in time.
 And this is the reason that find Millenium database appropriate for our project. (in comparison with other datasets like [IllustrisTNG](https://www.tng-project.org/data/) )